nomike/nomikes_python_challenges/chapters/3/3.2/index.md

 range(0, 10, 2)  # [0, 2, 4, 6, 8]
 range(10, 0, -1) # [10, 9, 8, 7, 6, 5, 4, 3, 2, 1]
 ```

+## For-loops with a predefined number of runs

 The `range` function comes in handy when you want a loop to be executed a fixed number of times: